Current Account Mortgages Explained

 How do they work?

-Typically, your overpayment fund is at its highest when you get paid and then gradually diminishes as you use the account.
+Typically, your overpayment fund is at its highest when you get paid and gradually diminishes as you use the account.
 If you don’t already hold your current account with the mortgage provider, you will have to open one as part of the application process.

 Current Account Mortgage Calculator